The Cold War and the Income Tax: Income tax

 Subsequent chapters tell of Wilson's struggles with what was already a labyrinthine and Kafkaesque Internal Revenue Service bureaucracy, which Wilson compares with those in the Soviet Union.
 The $9,000 he offers is laughably inadequate to pay what he owes, his fines, or even his eventual legal fees.

 His troubles lead him to investigate the history of the income tax in the United States, and to write extensively on how the assumptions the IRS makes about how and when people earn income map poorly to the actual way a literary man like Wilson makes a living.
 He dives into the tax code and discovers that "[t]he question of what ought to be taxed and how much and which deductions ought to be allowed has reached a point of fine-spun complexity that — working in terms of a different set of values — recalls the far-fetched distinctions of medieval theology."

-And here what starts out looking like a literary man's attempt to squeeze some wry observations out of an unfortunate and naïve encounter with the government at its bureaucratic best starts to turn.
+What starts out looking like a literary man's attempt to squeeze some wry observations out of an unfortunate and naïve encounter with the government at its bureaucratic best starts to turn.
 Wilson takes a long, hard look at the federal government's budget and notices that huge hunks of it go to pay for wars past present and future and (this is 1963, remember) the program to put a man on the moon.
-After a brief detour to contrast the lunar project with a project he thinks underfunded and more valuable — to publish collected editions of some of America's finest authors — he dives a little deeper into the military budget.
+After a brief detour to contrast the lunar project with a project he thinks underfunded and more valuable, to publish collected editions of some of America's finest authors, he dives a little deeper into the military budget.